Ruth1993/thesis/README.md

 # Master Thesis
-This is the code for my master thesis.
-It's still work in progress, so when you try to compile and run it, it may give errors or it might not work the way you expect.
-So in that case, just look at the code instead of running it or come back later.

-Install instructions:
+Installation Instructions:
 - git clone https://github.com/Ruth1993/thesis.git
 - Install libscapi as on: https://github.com/cryptobiu/libscapi/tree/dev.
-If it does not compile, please try https://github.com/Ruth1993/libscapi
+If it does not compile, please try https://github.com/Ruth1993/libscapi.
-- To check if the installation was successful, build and run the tests as on: https://biulibscapi.readthedocs.io/en/latest/install.html
+- To check if the installation was successful, build and run the tests as on: https://biulibscapi.readthedocs.io/en/latest/install.html.

-For the installation of the malicious key release protocol, please carry out the additional steps:
+For the installation of the partially malicious key release protocol, please carry out the additional steps:
 - cd ~/libscapi/include/primitives/Dlog.hpp
-- Change line 811 and/or line 813 to the correct file path or copy NISTEC.txt to the specified location.
-In case folders thesis and libscapi are located in the same folder, change line 811 or 813 (depending on the OS you're using) to: const string NISTEC_PROPERTIES_FILE = "../../libscapi/include/configFiles/NISTEC.txt";
+- Change line 811 and/or line 813 (depending on the OS) to the correct file path or copy NISTEC.txt to the specified location.
+In case folders thesis and libscapi are located in the same folder, change line 811 or 813 to: const string NISTEC\_PROPERTIES\_FILE = "../../libscapi/include/configFiles/NISTEC.txt"
 - cd ../..
 - make

-The code has been tested and found working on Ubuntu 16.04 with OpenSSL 1.0.2g.

 Compile:
 - ~/thesis
 - make

 Run:
+Open 2 terminals and run the protocols as follows:
-- Semi-honest protocol:
+- Semi-honest Key Release Protocol:
 	- ./server or ./server sh
 	- ./sensor or ./sensor sh
-- Malicious protocol:
+- Partially Malicious Key Release Protocol:
 	- ./server mal
 	- ./sensor mal